matheusleal-code/calculator_reactjs/README.md

 # Calculator

-A small example of a rich-text application with only 3 methods, italic, bold and underlined
+An example of a basic calculator

 ## About the Project